 This video had amazing organic results!
 With over 100 shares and 15,000 views in the first couple of days, it spoke to a few things:

 1. The Community is invested in this project.
-With all of the people it takes to put this on, it takes lots of folks from lots of different groups of people which connects the project with lots of different tribes around the area.
+It takes lots of folks from lots of different groups of people to put this on, which connects the project with lots of different tribes around the area.
 It is also entering its 40th year so that leaves a legacy to connect to.

 2. This is the first year they have promoted the farm in this way.
-There is a novelty to this video and people seemed to really enjoy that.
+There is a novelty to this video.
+People seemed to really enjoy that.

 3. The production value of the video made people excited about the farm.
-If we had shot this on a cell phone, people would not have been as interested in the content, that high production value makes it worth watching!
+If we had shot this on a cell phone, people would not have been as interested in the content.
+The high production value makes it worth watching!

 So without further ado, here is the video: